 Purpose-Oriented Chatbots serve as a means to an end, they exist to make already existing processes easier or better performed.

-Why should I use/build a Chatbot App?
+Why should I use/build Chatbot Apps?

 Because besides saving you a lot of time, they could also be making you a lot of money.

 A hybrid of chatbots and apps makes for a quick, convenient and profitable interface.
+To this end, you’d be right in asserting that chatbot apps are the future.

 Through our research for this article, we hypothesized that Chatbot Apps fall into one of seven categories.